sjbrown/1kfa/mod_guide_gm.md

 want to examine and touch the mechanisms that solve it.

 Does it look inviting to touch?
 Does it look attractive?
 Does it look like something they've seen before?
-(This might be an opportunity for *I Know This*)
+(This might be an opportunity for *Unfold Mystery*)

 Don't make it dangerous to interact with.
 The danger should be in *not* interacting with the puzzle.